Lantianqianmu/nftide-placseq/README.md

 samtools | 1.16
 Bowtie2 | 2.5.4
 bedtools | 2.26.0
-bgzip, tabix | Required by FitHiChIP
 Python | With HiC-Pro dependencies and FitHiChIP's networkx dependency R | With packages required by HiC-Pro and FitHiChIP, including optparse, data.table, ggplot2, fdrtool and GenomicRanges bedToBigBed | Browser-output helper available in the pipeline's `bin/` directory

+Softwares installed by conda/mamba if not specified.
 HiC-Pro uses the dependency paths in its installed `config-system.txt`, so install HiC-Pro **after** the installation of the conda enviroment, and provide dependency paths of the placseq conda environment.

 ## Installation ##